philnash/twilio-typescript-examples/stonks-bot/README.md

-# Receive and reply to SMS with Twilio and TypeScript
+# Build an SMS stocks bot with Twilio and TypeScript

-This is an example project showing how to receive and reply to SMS messages with the [Twilio Programmable Messaging API](https://www.twilio.com/docs/sms/api) and [TypeScript](https://www.typescriptlang.org/).
+This is an example project showing how to receive SMS messages, look up the stock price based on the body of the message and reply using the [Twilio Programmable Messaging API](https://www.twilio.com/docs/sms/api), the [Finnhub API](https://finnhub.io/docs/api/quote) and [TypeScript](https://www.typescriptlang.org/).

-You can read about [how to receive and reply to SMS message with TypeScript and Twilio](https://www.twilio.com/blog/receive-reply-sms-messages-typescript-twilio) on the Twilio blog.

 ## Running this project